RayBB/openlibrary-docs/Getting-Involved/Orphaned-Editions-Planning.md

   americanforests04natiuoft: {"error_code": "invalid-ia-identifier", "success": false, "error": "Invalid item"}
 ```

-6277 of these ocaid items have source_records from MARC files, so these can be re-imported that way.
+6277 of these ocaid items have source_records from MARC files, so these can be re-imported that way. **[IN PROGRESS]**

 * Editions with source records in metadata: 695K
 These are books that were imported from library MARC records in the early days of Open Library, before Works were added.
 Re-importing these by passing their source to the `/api/import/ia` endpoint will generate the Work.
-This is currently in progress by a bot task.
+This is currently in progress by a bot task. **[IN PROGRESS]**

 ```
 18 marc:unc_catalog_marc